Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Compilation for correctors

 Let $X(a,b):= \e^{a\lambda A}\e^{b\lambda B}\e^{-a\lambda A}$ and let $\mathbb{B} := \e^{\ad_{b\lambda B}} A$, then we have

-where we used $\mathbb{B} = A + b\lambda [B,A] + \tfrac12(b\lambda)^2[B,B,A]+ \tfrac16(b\lambda)^3\ad^3_{B}(A)+\cdots$ and where
+where we used $\mathbb{B} = A + b\lambda [B,A] + \tfrac12(b\lambda)^2[B,B,A]+ \tfrac16(b\lambda)^3\ad^3_{B}(A)+\order{|\lambda|^4}$, and where

 is the error operator of the fourth order.
-We now choose the compilation parameters~$a$ and~$b$ to achieve the intended corrector in the exponent of \cref{eq:Yab} up to the desired compilation error $\order{\lambda^4}$.
-This end is achieved by setting $2ab=c_2$ and $ab^2=c_3$, so we have $a=c_2^2/4c_3$ and $b=2c_3/c_2$.
-For the particular case in \cref{eq:PF1Csym} with $c_2=-1/4$ and $c_3=1/12$ we obtain $a=3/16$, $b=-2/3$ and therefore
+By setting appropriate values for parameters~$a$ and~$b$, we achieve the corrector $C$ in the exponent of \cref{eq:Yab} with the desired compilation error.
+This is achieved by setting~$2ab=c_2$ and $ab^2=c_3$, which give $a=c_2^2/4c_3$ and $b=2c_3/c_2$.
+Notice that $\exp(-C)$ here is implemented by $a \mapsto -a$.

-The compilation error here is the same as the error of CPF1 in \cref{eq:PF1Csym}.
-We note that $\exp(-C)$ is implemented by replacing $a$ with $-a$.